derbyjs/derby/index.md

 {% endraw %}

 Semantic templates better enforce separation of logic from presentation by restricting the ability to embed logic within views.
-Instead of conditional statements and loops, there is a small set of template tags.
-During rendering, data are passed to the template, and template tags are replaced with the appropriate values.
+Instead of allowing arbitrary code, it provides a small set of template tags.
+During rendering, data is passed to the template, and template tags are replaced with the appropriate values.
 This data is often referred to as the "context."

 With Handlebars, application code generates a context object before rendering